|

 (marked in red).
 A signal on this line,

-will cause the coded letter to be overrided by the original letter.
+causes the encrypted letter to be overridden by the original letter.

 As a result, we are now left with an odd number of contacts (29), which